ClinicalTrials.Veeva

 Description:

-Participants in this arm will receive the standard care for fibromyalgia, which includes pharmacological treatments such as pain relievers (e.g., paracetamol, tramadol), antidepressants (e.g., amitriptyline, duloxetine), and anticonvulsants (e.g., pregabalin, gabapentin).
-In addition to these medications, participants will be provided with general recommendations on physical activity and disease management, in line with current clinical guidelines for fibromyalgia treatment.
+Participants in this arm will receive standard care for fibromyalgia, which typically includes pharmacological management such as pain relievers (e.g., paracetamol, tramadol), antidepressants (e.g., amitriptyline, duloxetine), and anticonvulsants (e.g., pregabalin, gabapentin).
+They will also be provided with general recommendations on physical activity and disease self-management, in line with current clinical guidelines.
+In addition, participants will use the same digital platform with a visually identical interface, receiving standard, non-specific educational materials and general activity guidance (without AI-guided exercise feedback or pain neuroscience education modules)

 Treatment: